 Eds John Piper and David Mathis

-I would suspect that however much – or little – you already know about Calvin, you will find much in this volume that will inform and inspire you.
-It goes a long way to correcting some of the false caricatures that abound about its subject and with its passion and pastoral concern cannot fail to stir the heart of all who read it.
-This is a ‘must read’ and I cannot commend it too highly.
+I would suspect that however much — or little — you already know about Calvin, you will find much in this volume that will inform and inspire you.
+It goes a long way to correcting some of the false caricatures that abound about its subject.
+With its passion and pastoral concern, this book cannot fail to stir the heart of all who read it.
+I cannot commend this too highly.